andrewfairlie/berelevant/README.md

 # Be Relevant
-A nifty Craft CMS dashboard widget that tells you about potentially outdated entries
+A nifty Craft CMS dashboard widget that tells you about potentially outdated entries.

+You can add multiple versions of the widget on your dashboard and set:-

+- A custom widget title, (eg: "Legal pages that need review")
+- The section
+- How many days since updating should it be considered old
+- The limit of entries that can display in the widget

 ## Current Shortcomings
 - It doesn't take into account locales